LamaAni/parse-commit-args-action/README.md

 ---|---|---
-is_release | If true, this is a release event | true is_pull_request | If true, this is a pull request | true event_name | The name of the github event | true version | The detected version (defaults to branch, head or tag).
+is_release | If true, this is a release event | true is_pull_request | If true, this is a pull request | true pull_request_merged | If true, this action is a result of a merged pull request | true event_name | The name of the github event | true version | The detected version (defaults to branch, head or tag).
 Will match the release name | true
  | |